kodi-pvr/pvr.demo/pvr.demo/README.md

 ## Icons
 There are 11 icons used for the channels.
 The same icons are used for TV and Radio.
+4 icons of various aspect ratios are available for ParentalRatingIcons.

 ## PVR Channel Data types